 The Easiest One-Pot Chole

-Chole, a classic North Indian chickpea curry, is one of those dishes that feels like home—but this version is made with convenience in mind!
+Chole is one of those dishes that always feels like home - and this version is made with convenience in mind!
 My “apartment-style” or “college-style” chole is perfect for small kitchens, minimal cookware, and busy schedules.
 With staple pantry ingredients and just 20 minutes, you can whip up a flavorful, protein-packed meal that tastes like it took hours.

 Base Ingredients:

-• 1/2 cup basic pasta sauce (avoid extra flavorings)
+1/2 cup basic pasta sauce (avoid sauces with Italian herbs or other flavorings)

 Spices & Seasonings:

-• 1 tbsp dhana jeera powder (coriander-cumin powder)
+1 tbsp dhana jeera powder (coriander and cumin powder)

 Garnishings: